What is a MIF file?

 - The 4th line defines the projection of the table

-- The 5th line specifies the number of associated data attributes and shows the number of columns in a dataset.
+- The 5th line specifies the number of associated data attributes and shows the number of columns in the dataset.

-- The 6th up until the 9th line defines the type and length of every column.
-In this example, the MIF file contains the following columns “pc2”, “cartodb_id”, “created_at” and “updated_at”.
+- The 6th – 9th lines define the type and length of every column.
+In this example, the MIF file contains the following columns: "pc2", "cartodb_id", "created_at" and "updated_at".

-- The 10th line contains “Data”.
-This means the start of the GIS data.
+- The 10th line contains "Data" — the start of the GIS data.

-- The 12th line contains the number of coordinates that eventually create a the Region on the map.
+- The 12th line contains the number of coordinates which will eventually create a Region on the map.

-- The following 331 lines contain the coordinates that create the 2-digit ZIP code areas on the map.
+- The following 331 lines contain the coordinates for the 2-digit ZIP code areas on the map.

 - The last 2 lines contain the style of the objects.

-To add extra information to the map features you also need the following file (not mandatory):
+To add extra information to the map features you'll need the following optional file:

-- MID file (.mid) – The MID-file often contains data that is associated to a specific GIS object.
+- MID file (.mid) - The MID-file often contains data that is associated with a specific GIS object.
 These MID-files are stored in a csv format with no column titles.